andri-jpg/PyWaifu/README.md

 - You can now enter your input in the text box.
 - You can change the VITS model by replacing the `herta.pth` and `config.json` files in the `model` folder.

+## Todo:
+- Use pygame for the user interface.
+- Implement visual novel-like interaction.
+- Add 2D characters that can change emotions to make conversations more lifelike.

 ## Credits:
 - [llm-rs](https://github.com/LLukas22/llm-rs-python)
 - [vits-finetuning](https://github.com/SayaSS/vits-finetuning)